codedogapp/gridlink/examples/opensearch-aggrid-demo/README.md

 sort/filter model into a Spring Data `CriteriaQuery` via `gridlink-elasticsearch` and runs it against OpenSearch.

-It is intentionally small — one `products` catalogue — but wires the full path so you can poke filters/sorts in a browser and see the generated queries hit a real cluster.
+It is intentionally small &mdash; one `products` catalogue &mdash; but wires the full path so you can poke filters/sorts in a browser and see the generated queries hit a real cluster.

 **Two stores, mirrored.** As in a real deployment, OpenSearch is *not* the source of truth: a local **SQLite** database is.
 On first run the app builds SQLite from a checked-in SQL script (~1,200 rows, with ids and `createdAt` baked in) and then rebuilds the OpenSearch `products` index from it.
-SQLite persists across restarts; the search index is fully derived and disposable — the grid only ever queries the index.
+SQLite persists across restarts; the search index is fully derived and disposable &mdash; the grid only ever queries the index.
 The binary `products.db` is git-ignored, so only the plain-text `.sql` is committed.

 ## Prerequisites